skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

   This feature is great for scaling out: running a single job for long durations, or running many jobs (pipelines).

-SkyPilot supports managed jobs that allows:
+SkyPilot supports **managed jobs**, which can automatically recover from any spot preemptions or hardware failures.
+It can be used in three modes:

-#. :ref:`Managed Spot Jobs <spot-jobs>`: Automatically recover from preemptions/hardware failures.
-This can **save significant cost** (e.g., up to 70\% for GPU VMs) by making preemptible spot instances useful for long-running jobs.
+#. :ref:`Managed Spot Jobs <spot-jobs>`: Jobs run on auto-recovering spot instances.
+This can **save significant costs** (e.g., up to 70\% for GPU VMs) by making preemptible spot instances useful for long-running jobs.
+#. :ref:`On-demand <on-demand>`: Jobs run on auto-recovering on-demand instances.
+This is useful for jobs that require guaranteed resources.
-#. :ref:`Job Pipeline <pipeline>`: Run job pipeline that conatin multiple tasks with different resource requirements.
+#. :ref:`Pipelines <pipeline>`: Run pipelines that contain multiple tasks (which can have different resource requirements and ``setup``/``run`` commands).
 This is useful for running a sequence of tasks that depend on each other, e.g., data processing, training a model, and then running inference on it.

 .. _spot-jobs: